 Once you have been able to carve out a subject's general background through the preceding sources, you may want to familiarize yourself with the Maryland area in which the individual lived.
-Beneath the Underground provides an Interactive Map Guide section composed of digital reproductions of several cartographic landscapes of the entire state and individual counties.
+The Interactive Maps are composed of digital reproductions of several cartographic landscapes of the entire state and individual counties.
 These maps allow the researcher to search by name for landowners, plantations, and individuals.
 If the name on the map is associated with the extant research, the researcher will be instantly linked to the site associated material whether the source was a newspaper article, case study, census record or any of a number of other primary source series.

 MSA SC 5496-15288

 Slave Owner, Prince George's County, Maryland